RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 ## Apply the Kong declaration

-!!!!!!!!!!HUGE NOTES!!!!!!!!

-When `autoscaling` enabled deployment potentially will not work because of the [issue](https://github.com/Kong/kong-operator/pull/78)
+ℹ️ When `autoscaling` enabled deployment potentially will not work because of the [issue](https://github.com/Kong/kong-operator/pull/78)

-If so you need to add following permissions to the ClusterRole `kong-<some_symbols>` in OCP console and then apply `konnect-dp.yaml`
+If so, you need to add following permissions to the ClusterRole `kong-<some_symbols>` in OCP console and then apply `konnect-dp.yaml`

 ```yaml
 - apiGroups: